 Message from the Vice President

-The university continues to expand its research vision with the addition of new faculty researchers, the implementation of policies designed to improve the research infrastructure at the university, and new academic and industry collaborations.
-Our researchers and their teams continue to welcome external partners who support their vision.
+Our faculty are being recognized as innovators and thought leaders, as demonstrated by their publications in leading journals, prestigious awards, and success in acquiring external funding.
+Across the breadth of the university, faculty are engaged in research projects to improve patient care, make new drug therapeutic discoveries, treat mental health disorders, and examine the forces that impact our oceans.
+The university continues to expand its research enterprise with the addition of new faculty researchers, and new academic and industry collaborations.
 By sharing ideas, pooling resources, and collaborating on findings that promote innovative research, Nova Southeastern University and its partners create real-world change for the benefit of the public.

 Gary S. Margules, Sc.D.